When wedding plans go awry

 Christmas.
 The time we celebrate the perfect gift from God to us.
 "For unto us, a child is born."
 Think of that for a moment - someone sacrificing so much of himself for you.
 Even deeper, think of God, fully divine and infinitely superior to any human, giving part of self, through sending His Son leaving the throne and putting on a finite, injured, vulnerable flesh and succumbing to all its limitations and pain.

 I know a lot of people around this state, nation and world, and love you all as much as I can.
-But, I cannot imagine giving you my son, especially if I know you/p>/em>... [continue]
+But, I cannot imagine giving you my son, especially if I know you would mistreat him, reject him and kill him.
+Nope, I'll keep... [continue]

 Machseh Orphanage & Academy